GarettGazay/ALTR_PROJECT/README.md

 <img src="./images/raised_hand.png" style="width:5%; margin-left:80px;">

 ## About Me
-Here’s your introduction in bullet point form, excluding the location reference:

 - Garett Gazay: AI Systems Engineer and EDI billing specialist.
 - Over 17 years of experience in the NEMT industry.